Residential Single Family Remodel & Additions

 • Inspections are conducted Monday through Friday, from 8:00 a.m. to 3:00 p.m.

 • Two inspections of the same type are included in the permit fee.
-If the same type of inspection fails twice, a $75 re-inspection fee will be charged for each additional inspection.
-This fee must be paid before scheduling the final inspection
+If the same kind of inspection fails twice, a $75 re-inspection fee will be charged for each additional inspection.
+This fee must be paid before scheduling the final inspection.

 • We offer a one-time free consultation.
 Additional consultations are $75.00.